burak-albayrak/scientific-metadata-extractor/README.md

 - **Batch Processing**: Process multiple PDFs in sequence
 - **Structured Results**: View extracted metadata in an organized layout
 - **Responsive Design**: Works on desktop and mobile devices
+- **Excel Export**: Extracted metadata can be downloaded as an Excel (.xlsx) file for each processed PDF

 ## 📋 Extracted Metadata